 Sheraton Vancouver Airport Hotel

 Rules & Regulations

 The basic concept of the Security Canada Conference(s) and Exposition(s) [the “Show(s)”] is to make exhibit areas open, accessible and visually appealing to attendees.
 The floor plans have been designed so that all exhibit booth spaces will be convenient and equally visible to attendees.
-The following exposition rules and regulations will apply in order to provide each Exhibitor the opportunity to make effective use of this space without infringing the rights of other Exhibitors.
-For the purposes of this trade show contract, the Exhibitor is one and the same as the company.
+The following exposition rules and regulations will apply in order to provide each Exhibitor the opportunity to make effective use of this space without infringing on the rights of other Exhibitors.
+For the purposes of this trade show contract, the term “Exhibitor” is one and the same as the company name.

 - Management.
 In these rules and regulations, “show management” shall mean the Canadian Security Association (“CANASA”), its Board of Directors, officers, employees, agents, successors, assigns, and any persons appointed, delegated, or hired by CANASA to manage any or all aspects of the Security Canada conferences or expositions.

 - Payment Terms.
 Full payment is due at time of booking.
 The trade show contract must be paid in full before any Exhibitor is permitted to install its display.
-If full payment is not made by the payment deadline date indicated on the front page hereof, the company will be deemed to have abandoned its exhibit booth space and will forfeit (i.e., lose) any deposit(s).
+If full payment is not received 60 days prior to the show date, the company will be deemed to have abandoned its exhibit booth space and will forfeit (i.e., lose) any money paid.

 - Occupancy.
 The actual occupancy of the exhibit booth space rented by the company is ‘of the essence’ in this trade show contract, and if the company does not occupy such space, the show management (defined below) is authorized to occupy such space or cause it to be occupied as the show management, at its sole discretion, deems best, without releasing the company from any liability hereunder.